CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-4.md

    ![](/images/ai2.png)

-1. Let's begin by running the first cell in the notebook which will Load environment variables, create an `AIProjectClient`, and fetch a `ChatCompletionsClient`.

 1. Click on the **Execute cell** button.
 Here, we are loading the environment with the variables from .env file and initializing the client.

     ![](../images/ex4-task1-2.png)